simphony/docs/docs/source/getting_started.md

 we recommend visiting [wrapper development](./wrapper_development.md).

 # Installation
-For the installation and usage of the framework, we *highly* encourage the use of a [virtual environment](https://docs.python.org/3/tutorial/venv.html):
+For the installation and usage of the framework Python 3.6 or higher is needed.
+We *highly* encourage the use of a [virtual environment](https://docs.python.org/3/tutorial/venv.html):

 ```shell
 ~/test$ python3 -m venv SimPhoNy